steve-gibbons/astra-threat-modeling-framework/comparisons/ASTRA_vs_Other_Methodologies.md

 ## Conclusion

 ASTRA complements existing methodologies by offering a practical, business-aligned, and collaboration-driven approach to architecture review and threat modeling.
-The framework’s RCID taxonomy ensures findings map directly to the business, safety, privacy, and strategic consequences that matter.
+The framework’s RCID taxonomy ensures findings map directly to the business, safety, privacy, and strategic consequences that matter, using ASTRA’s RCID (Risk Context & Impact Domain) model.

 Organizations seeking:
 - Pragmatic security insights,